 “Of all the representatives of our British bovine breeds, the Highlander has the grandest and most picturesque head.
 It is, indeed, to his head that he owes his great favour among artists.
 As a rule, it is most proportionate to the body of the animal, and is broad between the eyes, while short from the eyes to the point of the muzzle.
 The forelock between the eyes should be wide, long and bushy, and any nakedness or bareness there is certain to detract from the appearance of the animal.
 Some would almost have the hair so wide there as to obscure the eyes, but this in many cases would be allowing one good point to over-shadow another.”

 This record of the breed has been kept up to date and provides a reliable and permanent record of this beast’s lineage as far back as the end of the 19th Century.
 Written records extend back to the 18th Century but, it is probably safe to say that the Highlander’s distinguished ancestry stretches back far beyond written records, where they appear to have first been mentioned in the 12th Century AD.

-Want to tour the beautiful areas of Scotland and see highland cows (or other wildlife for that matter) in person?
+Come and see Highland Cows (or other wildlife for that matter) in person.

-We have a range of adventures perfect for you!
+We have a range of adventures perfect for you.
 To get an idea of why our Wildlife tours are rated 4.9 out of 5, check out our unedited reviews from travellers who experienced these tours for themselves.
-Below are just a taster of the trips we offer where you can spot highland cows and other types of wondrous wildlife, some cute and furry, some big and bold.
+Join us for an incredible adventure where you can spot highland cows and other types of wondrous wildlife, some cute and furry, some big and bold.